jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Ego | the feeling of the self
-Emotion | A quantized measurable version of a feeling, such as for public surveys Existence | the effect of Consciousness as its other half Idea | An original metaphysical object created by the Supreme that is accessed by abstract minds.
+Emotion | A quantized measurable version of a feeling, such as for public surveys Existence | the effect of Consciousness as its other half God | an entity that represents either Enki or Enlil gods | entities that represent beings more advanced than humans with corresponding increase in power or abilities
+Idea | An original metaphysical object created by the Supreme that is accessed by abstract minds.
 Also, a product of Ideation (accessing pre-existing ideas)
 Identity | A discrete resultant perception separate from other perceptions or a mass of perceptions Immoral | the qualities of actions that will lead to negative feelings in the largest spacetime conceivable.
 Also generally adharmic since Existence is Positive.